Americans with Disabilities Act (ADA)

 Effective Communication: City of South El Monte will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City of South El Monte programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

 Modifications to Policies and Procedures: City of South El Monte will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in City of South El Monte offices, even where pets are generally prohibited.
-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of South El Monte should contact the office of Roberto Franco, ADA Coordinator at 626-579-6540 ext.3202 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of South El Monte should contact the Human Resources office at 626-579-6540 as soon as possible but no later than 48 hours before the scheduled event.
 The ADA does not require the City of South El Monte to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of the City of South El Monte is not accessible to persons with disabilities should be directed to Robert Franco.
+Complaints that a program, service, or activity of the City of South El Monte is not accessible to persons with disabilities should be directed to Human Resources.